Best Way to Lose Fat and Weight (Without Losing Muscle)

 No more hating your body.
 No more sucking over lack of confidence.
 No more feeling uncomfortable or depressed for lacking certainty.
 And no more lacking a date or a romantic outlet.

-But the best way to lose fat (and weight as a result) is to understand a few key details about how fat loss relates to weight loss.
+But the best way to lose fat (and weight as a result) is to understand how fat loss relates to overall weight loss.

-Fat loss is the reduction of fat mass in your body, and it’s a healthier goal than general weight loss, according to a 2024 JAMA Internal Medicine study.
-[1] On the other hand, weight loss is the reduction in total body weight and can involve loss of fat, lean muscle, water, and glycogen.
+Fat loss is the reduction of fat mass in your body.
+It’s a healthier goal than general weight loss, as the 2024 JAMA Internal Medicine study reveals.
+[1] Weight loss, in contrast, refers to a decrease in total body weight (scale weight) and may include losses of fat, lean muscle, water, and glycogen.
 [2]

-The only problem is that it’s hard to know whether you’re losing weight from fat loss or something else, because most scales measure total body weight.
+Since most scales measure total body weight, you can hardly tell whether your weight loss is due to fat loss or something else.
 Even if you buy body fat scales, you might still not get the real picture because most aren’t always accurate.

-Your goal should be fat loss.
-While many weight loss tips promise fast results, it’s important to note that a significant amount of this weight may include water, glycogen, and muscle.
+However, your goal should be fat loss.
+While many weight-loss tips promise fast results, note that a significant amount of this weight may include water, glycogen, and muscle.
 According to the California State University (CSU), during the first few days of your weight loss journey: [3]

 • 70% of the weight loss will be due to body water and glycogen losses (each gram of glycogen carries 3-4 grams of water according to a 2023 study published on MDPI) [4]